LeonardoZanotti/LAMP-deploy/README.md

 $ sudo nano html_test.conf
 ```

-Inside html_test.conf we will do the host configuration, and the final file will look like this
+Inside html_test.conf we will do the host configuration, and the final file will look like this:
 ```bash
 <VirtualHost *:80>